tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 <a href="http://i.imgur.com/VToToXx.jpg"><img src="http://i.imgur.com/VToToXx.jpg" alt="measure warp9racing rear wheel" style="height: 688px;"/></a>

-I then double-checked all measurements, supplied parts and or other possible errors.
+I then double-checked all measurements, supplied parts and considered other possible  errors.
 I was left to conclude that the supplied rear wheel would not fit this motorcycle.
-I sent an email to warp9racing.com, while I set about making my own spacers that would put the rear wheel in its appropriate position, which is an extra `2mm`.
+I sent an email to warp9racing.com, while I set about making my own spacers that would put the rear wheel in its appropriate position, which is an extra `2mm` left.

 I have **still** not heard from warp9racing since sending that email (20 December 2014), which is disappointing.
 Everything else about the company had